ATALLC/AppliedCategoryTheory/README.md

 ## License & Attribution

 Code is MIT‑licensed unless noted.
-Slides and papers retain their original licenses; see headers in `/resources` for details and attribution guidelines.
+Slides and papers retain their original licenses; see headers in [resources](resources) for details and attribution guidelines.